microsoft/botframework-cli/packages/qnamaker/README.md

   $ bf qnamaker:build

 OPTIONS
-  -f, --force                        If --dialog flag is provided, overwirtes relevant dialog file -h, --help                         qnamaker:build help -i, --in=in                        Source .qna file or folder -o, --out=out                      Output file or folder name.
+  -f, --force                        If --dialog flag is provided, overwrites relevant dialog file -h, --help                         qnamaker:build help -i, --in=in                        Source .qna file or folder -o, --out=out                      Output file or folder name.
 If not specified, current directory will be used as output